DS-100/debugging-guide/autograder_gradescope/autograder_gradescope.md

 This is why we recommend going into the top left menu and clicking `Kernel`` -> `Restart` -> `Run All``.
 The autograder “forgets” all of the variables and runs the notebook from top-to-bottom like the Gradescope autograder does.
 This will highlight any issues.

 Find the first cell that raises an error.
 Make sure that all of the variables used in that cell have been defined above that cell, and not below.

+### Why do I get a `NameError: name ___ is not defined` when I run `grader.export(run_tests=True)`?
+This happens when you try to access a variable that has not been defined yet.
+Since the autograder runs all the cells in-order, if you happened to define a variable in a cell further down and accessed it before that cell, the autograder will likely throw this error.
+Another reason this could occur is because the notebook was not saved before the autograder tests are run.
+When in doubt, it is good practice to restart your kernel, run all the cells again, and save the notebook before running the cell that causes this error.

 ### My autograder keeps running/timed out